shoveling42/Firenzedt/README.md

 After executing `crawl.py`, you could collect the information on title, last edited date, author, url for each article.

-It is strongly recommended NOT to use the code commercially without consent of Medici Media Co, Ltd((주)메디치미디어)!

 # Prerequisites

     pip3 install requests